julie-forman-kay-lab/SPyCi-PDB/joss/paper.md

 To install **spycipdb**, follow the instructions provided on the corresponding documentation web page or `docs/installation.rst` in the repository.
-As **spycipdb** is written completely in Python, it's comptable with any platform able to execute Python (>=3.8 but <4.0).
+As **spycipdb** is written completely in Python, it is compatible with any platform able to execute Python (>=3.8 but <4.0).
 However, certain third-party extensions to perform back-calculations (SAXS and RDC) have only been tested on 64-bit Ubuntu 18.04.X LTS and 20.04.X LTS, as well as WSL 2.0 on 64-bit Windows 11.
-It is recommended to read the detailed installation and troubleshooting documentation before using Anaconda or virtualenv to install and configure **spycipdb**.
+It is recommended that users read the detailed installation and troubleshooting documentation before using Anaconda or virtualenv to install and configure **spycipdb**.

 # Example Usage